FALL FOLIAGE & AUTUMN LEAVES

-Between the Potomac and Occoquan Rivers that border Fairfax County and the 30,000 acres of parkland in between, you'll find a plethora of breathtaking locations awash in the russets, golds, reds, and greens of the area's most triumphant season.
+Between the Potomac and Occoquan Rivers that border Fairfax County and the 30,000 acres of parkland in between, you'll find a plethora of breathtaking fall foliage viewing locations awash in the russets, golds, reds, and greens of the area's most triumphant season.

-The leaves here in Northern Virginia typically start changing anytime between late October and early November.
+The fall leaves here in Northern Virginia typically start changing anytime between late October and early November.
 The Virginia Department of Forestry updates their site with the latest information on a yearly basis and this neat tool lets you see when the leaves are going to change week by week across America.

 These are the best places to see fall colors in Fairfax County that locals like to keep secret, inviting only insiders like you to see why they're so special!

 The George Washington Memorial Parkway (or "GW Parkway") is maintained by the National Park Service and was actually designed for the sole purpose of recreational driving.
 So take advantage by taking a leisurely jaunt along its scenic twists and turns and observe great views of not only the autumn colors of the trees lining the road, but of the foliage fronting the DC skyline and Potomac River as well.
 The parkway links over two dozen sites that commemorate important episodes in American history and preserve habitat for local wildlife, so there are plenty of places to stop along your journey.

 Great Falls is a "pocket park" administered by the National Park Service and is part of the George Washington Memorial Parkway.
 Great Falls is hands down one of the most visited destinations in the entire region when the leaves begin to show their fall colors.
 Photographers and families come out in droves to visit this beautiful 800-acre park seeking to witness autumn colors in all their glory with the mighty Potomac splashing down in the foreground.
 Due to its popularity on beautiful fall days, especially weekends, crowds at the park can lead to waiting times to enter.
 So arrive early; it's totally worth the wait.